As the blueberry-raking season comes to a close, migrant farmers celebrate with a clash of nations on the soccer field.

 Tomorrow, players on the Mexican and Honduran teams will disperse with their families.
 Some will travel up Route 1 to pick broccoli and potatoes in Aroostook County, while others will turn south to join the harvest of an early apple crop in Pennsylvania.

 They play on a soccer field forged into the middle of a migrant housing compound that is separated from the blueberry fields only by the two lanes of Route 193.
-The entire landscape is framed by Tunk Mountain to the southwest and the nineteen tri-point turbines of the Bull Mountain wind farm to the west, with blueberry barrens filling out the entirety of the space between.
-The landscape exists just ten miles north of Cherryfield, in the small town of Deblois, which claims a mere fifty-nine year-round residents according to the last U.S. Census.
+The entire landscape is framed by Tunk Mountain to the southwest and the 19 tri-point turbines of the Bull Mountain wind farm to the west, with blueberry barrens filling out the entirety of the space between.
+The compound is some 10 miles north of Cherryfield, in the small town of Deblois, which claims a mere 59 year-round residents according to the last U.S. Census.
 But with a nearly 500-acre expanse of wild blueberry fields at its heart, Deblois attracts another 350 to 400 part-time residents every summer to command the harvest.

 An influx of seasonal residents passes unnoticed in some places, but it’s hard not to see the change in Washington County when, all of a sudden, 80 percent of the visitors speak Spanish as their primary language.
 From mid-July to August 1, hundreds of migrant farm workers stream northward after harvesting other crops in Louisiana, Florida, and North Carolina.
 They claim temporary homes in the blue-painted cabins erected on the east side of Route 193.
 They rake or drive harvesters during the days, and they play soccer in the evenings.
 Despite being isolated at the Wyman’s compound, nearly ten miles from the nearest town center, seasonal workers from Mexico, Honduras, and other Central American points are increasingly finding themselves and their cultures integrated into the fabric of Down East life.
 That phenomenon is nowhere more noticeable than at the close of the blueberry harvest, when the region comes together for the Wyman’s Cup soccer tournament.